 Many people like to carry a hydration system (reservoir and hose) on day hikes and backpacking trips, but others prefer carrying water bottles instead.
 While you can chalk up the difference to personal preference, there are definite pros and cons to hiking with a hydration system in different circumstances, depending on the expected duration of your hikes and whether you’ll need to refill your hydration bladder.

-While day hikes vary widely based on the distance travelled and expected duration, carrying a hydration system on shorter, half day trips can be convenient because it’s unlikely that you’re going to run out of water.
+While day hikes vary widely based on the distance traveled and expected duration, carrying a hydration system on shorter, half-day trips can be convenient because it’s unlikely that you’re going to run out of water.
 As a general rule of thumb, you should drink about a liter of water every two hours when day hiking.
-So a three liter hydration system, should provide you with about six hours of water.
+So a three-liter hydration system should provide you with about six hours of water.

 For all-day hikes or overnight/multi-day backpacking trips, you’re probably going to need to refill your hydration bladder from a backcountry water source.
 The problem is knowing when, since you can’t see how much water is left in your hydration bladder when it’s packed inside your pack.
 That’s the main reason people carry external water bottles, so they can see how much water they have left and regulate their intake.

 While many people do use hydration systems for long day hikes and backpacking trips, refilling them is less convenient than if you use water bottles because you’ll need to unpack your hydration bladder and then repack your pack once it’s been refilled.
 While kits do exist that let you fill a packed bladder through the hose, it’s still difficult to completely fill an empty bladder in a tightly packed backpack once it’s empty and you can’t be sure how much water you’ve actually gotten in without unpacking it to see.
 There’s also the risk that your hydration bladder can leak inside your backpack, which can have dire consequences if it soaks your gear.